Green-Software-Foundation/patterns/docs/catalog/cloud/use-compiled-languages.md

 ## Solution

-Use compiled languages whenever possible or compile interpreted languages.
+Use compiled languages (like Go, Rust, Java or others) whenever possible or compile interpreted languages.

 ## SCI Impact